Aakash007-ai/oj_using_django_framework/README.md

 creating a sample project for beginners more work to do on oj
-Creating ui design for code submission and problem description
+Creating ui design for code submission and problem description Creating template ,then view ,then setting urls